Package 'osmextract'

 provider

 Which provider should be used to download the data?
-Available providers can be found with the following command: oe_providers().
-For oe_get() and oe_match(), if place is equal to ITS Leeds, then provider is set equal to test.
+Available providers can be browsed with oe_providers().
+For oe_get() and oe_match(), if place is equal to ITS Leeds, then provider is internally set equal to "test".
 This is just for simple examples and internal tests.

 match_by

 Which column of the provider's database should be used for matching the input place with a .osm.pbf file?
 The default is "name".
 Check Details and Examples in oe_match() to understand how this parameter works.
-Ignored if place is not a character vector since the matching is performed through a spatial operation.
+Ignored when place is not a character vector since, in that case, the matching is performed through a spatial operation.

 max_string_dist

 Numerical value greater or equal than 0.
-What is the maximum distance in fuzzy matching (i.e. Approximate String Distance, see adist()) between input place and match_by column to tolerate before testing alternative providers or looking for geographical matching with Nominatim API?
+What is the maximum distance in fuzzy matching (i.e. Approximate String Distance, see adist()) between input place and match_by column that can be tolerated before testing alternative providers or looking for geographical matching with Nominatim API?
 This parameter is set equal to 0 if match_by is equal to iso3166_1_alpha2 or iso3166_2.
 Check Details and Examples in oe_match() to understand why this parameter is important.
-Ignored if place is not a character vector since the matching is performed through a spatial operation.
+Ignored when place is not a character vector since, in that case, the matching is performed through a spatial operation.

 level